maxzz/pmat24-lite/scripts/extract-i18n/README.md

 - Numbers and symbols only (`123`, `---`, `***`)
 - Short strings (less than configured minimum length)

-## Configuration
+## Default Configuration

-Default configuration is defined in `9-config.ts`:
+When no configuration file exists and no CLI arguments are provided:

 ```typescript
 {